 IMLS defines digital products very broadly to include digital content, resources, assets, software, and/or datasets.
-In a Digital Products Plan of no more than two pages, address each of the following for each type of major digital output you will create during your project.
+In a Digital Products Plan of no more than two pages, address each of the following for each type of digital product you will create during your project.